 Face Coverings Students and employees will wear face coverings throughout the school day.
+Breaks from wearing face coverings will be implemented throughout the day following safe distancing guidelines.
 (Additional guidelines regarding face coverings may be found on page 17.)
-A B C C C C C C C C C C Movement on campus will be controlled and directed to reduce the mixing of students.
+B - B Physical Distancing Movement on campus will be controlled and directed to reduce the mixing of students.
 In classrooms, students will be seated with spacing to minimize transmission risk with additional safety measures and greater supervision in place.
-Cohorts and decreased mixing of students Academic schedules and classroom use will be designed to keep students in smaller, consistent groups during the day, where possible.
+Cohorts and decreased mixing of students Academic schedules and classroom use will be designed to keep students in smaller, consistent groups during the day.
 This will reduce the risk of viral transmission and allow for discrete cohorts to quarantine in the event of infection without requiring that the entire campus close and shift to virtual learning.
 Health Screenings Families will be asked to check for COVID-19 symptoms (see page 14) each morning, and students and employees should not proceed to campus if they exhibit symptoms.
 Daily temperature checks will be conducted for all students upon arrival to campus.
 School employees will observe students throughout the day, and students with symptoms will be monitored in isolation rooms while parents/guardians are contacted to arrange immediate pick-up or departure.
 Visitors on Campus Visitors and volunteers will be limited to essential activities only.
 For the safety of students and employees, all visitors to campus, including parents, tutors, technicians, and service providers, must have permission and make an appointment to come onto campus.
 Those with an approved appointment will be screened upon arrival to include temperature checks.
 (These provisions will not apply to parents who remain in cars while dropping-off or picking-up students.)